 10. Exposure to too much sun or too much exertion should be avoided.

 11. Protect yourself from sun.
-Do not go out during the hottest time of the day.
+Do not go out during the hotter times of the day.

 12. Do not overdo anything – avoid over work, over strain or excess exercise.

 13. Use suitable creams and oils on the body to prevent damage to the skin due to excess heat.
-One can use Aloe Vera gel for the face and apply coconut oil or ghee or ksheerabala oil for the body.
+One can use Aloe Vera gel for the face and apply coconut oil , ghee or ksheerabala oil on the body.

-14. Place a piece of cucumber / potato or cotton dipped in rose water on the eyes.
-As eyes is the seat of Pitta, this helps to relax and rejuvenate the eyes.
+14. Place a slice of cucumber, potato or cotton pad dipped in rose water on eyes.
+As eyes are the seat of Pitta, this helps to relax and rejuvenate the eyes.

-1. Eat cool, soft foods like fresh fruit juices or coconut water or sugarcane juice.
+1. Eat cooling , softer foods like fresh fruit, freshly squeezed juice, coconut water and sugarcane juice.

-3. Reduce excess hot and acidic foods like tamarind, sour yoghurt / curd, sour buttermilk, chilies, and vinegar.
+3. Reduce excess hot and acidic foods like tamarind, sour yoghurt / curd, sour buttermilk, chillies, and vinegar.

-4. Reduce excess alcohol as this dehydrates the body.
+4. Reduce excess alcohol intake as it dehydrates the body.

-5. Keep hydrated with plenty of water.
+5. Stay hydrated with plenty of water.
 It is advisable to drink water from a mud pot.

-6. Include buttermilk, fresh fruits and juices, salads, melon, squash, cucumber, peppermint, coriander, cardamom, fennel, anise.
+6. Include buttermilk, fresh fruits and juices, salads, melon, squash, cucumber, peppermint, coriander, cardamom, fennel, anise in diet.